laurilehmijoki/s3_website/README.md

 If you are not sure how to test your pull request, you can ask the main developer (currently Lauri Lehmijoki) to supplement the request with tests.
-However, by including proper tests, you increase the chances of your pull request being incorporated in future releases.
+However, by including proper tests, you increase the chances of your pull request being incorporated into future releases.

 ## License